Jemsukie/react-activity-2-5/README.md

+# react-activity-2-5
+These are the remaining activity for Part 1 Task.
+See README for more info.

+2. Write a component with jsx - create-react-app or somethin
+3. Pass a value tru props
+4. Understnad react life cycle by implementing a clock that ticks every second
+5. Use useState hook

-# Getting Started with Create React App
+Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).